-Earlier records for the species, now thought to be lost, also exist for hectads NS24 (both from Ardrossan Parish and from Stevenston Parish) & NS33.
+Earlier records for the species, now thought to be lost, also exist for hectad NS24 (from Ardrossan Parish).

 Cladium mariscus (L.) Pohl.

 Great Fen Sedge

 Native.
 A rhizomatous perennial of oligotrophic to mesotrophic habitats, usually growing on peat.
 It is found in swamps at the margins of lakes and ponds and along streams, and in tall-herb fens and open fen carr.
 C. mariscus has declined because of drainage, and some lowland sites are currently threatened by eutrophication and scrub invasion.
 However, it is probably under-recorded in Scotland.